 Princes Pier, 2 Pier St, Port Melbourne VIC, Australia

-Princes Pier is a 580-metre-long historic pier stretching out into Port Phillip Bay.
-This was built between 1912 and 191.
-In 1990, the timber was found to be in poor condition, so in 2006, the first 196 metres were restored, while the remaining pylons were preserved, creating a haunting, derelict view of Melbourne’s past.
+Princes Pier is a 580-meter-long historic pier stretching out into Port Phillip Bay.
+Built between 1912 and 1915, it was found to be in poor condition by 1990.
+In 2006, the first 196 meters were restored, while the remaining pylons were preserved, creating a haunting, derelict view of Melbourne’s past.
 Attracting photographers, Princes Pier provides a dramatic view of the water as the sun rises over Port Phillip Bay.

 Albert Park Lake